E-commerce

 Three useful ideas from the start:

-Separate intent from a submission-ready case: an executive interested in a conference is not yet a submitted lead.
+Separate intent from a deal-ready file: an executive interested in a conference is not yet a submitted lead.

-Track the source: event, client referral, website, to measure what truly feeds your funnel.
+Track the source: event, customer referral, website, to measure what really feeds your funnel.

-Align with internal teams: who validates the submission, who follows up with the assigned Shopify representative.
+Align with internal teams: who approves the submission, who follows up with the assigned Shopify representative.

-The Managing your leads and referrals page (Help Center, English) states that Partners can earn money by referring merchants to Shopify, Shopify Plus, and Shopify POS, submit Shopify POS and Shopify Plus leads, and view history in the Sales section of the Partner Dashboard.
-This is the factual basis for the rest of the article: we align with official status labels and admin workflows, not forum rumors.
+The page Managing your leads and referrals (Help Center, English) states that Partners can earn money by referring merchants to Shopify, Shopify Plus, and Shopify POS, submit Shopify POS and Shopify Plus leads, and review history in the Sales section of the Partner Dashboard.
+This is the factual basis for the rest of the article: we align with status labels and admin workflows, not forum rumors.

 « From the Leads page, you can track the status of your submitted leads, sort, filter and search for leads, and find the contact information of the Shopify sales representative assigned to your lead. »

-For compensation related to sales-assisted Plus or Enterprise referrals, the detailed terms (including changes starting July 1, 2025 for certain contract scenarios) are listed in the Sales Plus or Enterprise Referral Terms section.
+For commission payments related to assisted sales Plus or Enterprise referrals, the detailed terms (including changes as of July 1, 2025 for certain contract scenarios) are listed in the Sales Plus or Enterprise Referral Terms section.
 In practice, your role is to review these tables before promising an amount to your team: amounts, currencies, and dates may change; only the official page is authoritative.

 |---|---|---|